-At the 1883 auction in Munich, most of the library was purchased by Ludwig Rosenthal, a young antiquarian dealer who had grown up very near Buxheim.
-Approximately 400 manuscripts were included in this purchase, and these began to be offered to the public in the years that followed.
-Consequently many libraries came to possess Buxheim manuscripts, as did private persons.
-The bulk of the collection was purchased by the Bavarian State Library in the 1920’s and 30’s.
-Currently, some 450 manuscripts can be identified and located, but about 300 manuscripts listed in the 1883 catalog are still not positively identified.
+At the 1883 auction in Munich, much of the library was acquired by Ludwig Rosenthal, a young antiquarian dealer who had grown up very near Buxheim.
+Approximately 400 manuscripts were included in this purchase, and these began to be offered by Rosenthal to the public in the years that followed.
+Consequently many libraries and other dealers came to possess Buxheim manuscripts, as did private persons.
+A number of manuscripts were purchased by the Bavarian State Library in the 1920’s and 30’s.
+Currently, some 450 manuscripts can be identified and located, but about 300 manuscripts listed in the 1883 catalog have still not been positively identified.